junyian/flare-on-2014/README.md

 of flag into a global var.
 And there are many of it.
 I realize that this logs the keys and setting a flag if the key is pressed.
 The code also resets other flags not related to its char.
 So use IDA, check cross references, and determine which is the only function that sets the flag.
-Luckily, all the vars are arranged in a set order, so we can finally see the chars are arranged as 'l0gging.ur.5tr0ke5@flare-on.com'
+Luckily, all the variables are arranged in a set order, so we can finally see the chars are arranged as 'l0gging.ur.5tr0ke5@flare-on.com'